 Protection and storage of your personal information

-Your data are stored in electronic or digital form in our server or facilities and/or by associated companies that are fully compliant with GDPR regulations.
+Your data is stored in hard copy, electronic and/or digital form in our server or facilities and/or by associated companies that are fully compliant with GDPR regulations.

-We employ a range of physical, electronic and management measures to ensure that we keep your personal data secure, accurate and up to date.
+We employ a range of physical, electronic and managerial measures to ensure that we keep your personal data secure, accurate and up-to-date.
 These measures include amongst others:

 - Education and training: our staff is constantly trained to ensure they are aware of our privacy obligations when handling personal data;

 - Administrative and technical controls: we monitor and restrict access to personal data on a ‘need to know’ basis;

 - Technological security measures: these may include firewalls, encryption, and anti-virus software; and

 - Physical security measures: our staff use security passes/passwords to access our premises and electronic equipment.